joehinkle11/LuaSwift/README.md

 - Windows
 - WASM

-## Thread Safety

-Lua states are not thread-safe.
-Each `LuaState` instance should only be used from a single thread.
-If you need to use Lua from multiple threads, create separate `LuaState` instances for each thread.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.